jianxiaoguo/website/content/en/docs/quickstart/deploy-an-app.md

 ## Deploy an Application

-Drycc Workflow supports three different types of applications, Buildpacks, Dockerfiles and Container Images.
-Our first application will be a simple Container Image-based application, so you don't have to wrestle with checking out code.
+Drycc Workflow supports three different types of applications: Buildpacks, Dockerfiles, and Container Images.
+Our first application will be a simple container image-based application, so you don't have to wrestle with checking out code.

 Run `drycc create` to create a new application on Drycc Workflow.
 If you do not specify a name for your application, Workflow automatically generates a friendly (and sometimes funny) name.

 ```
 $ drycc create --no-remote